TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

    :type: text
    :Default: ''

-   This path is used to evaluate if paths outside of public web path should be allowed.
+   This path is used to evaluate if paths outside of the public web path should be allowed.
 Ending slash required!